binh234/AI-ML/006_ControlNet/README.md

 There are various models of ControlNet according to the datasets and implementations.
 These include Canny Edge, Hough Line, Semantic Segmentation, and many more.

-What’s interesting about these implementations is how we provide input and then condition the inputs, and get the outputs.
+What's interesting about these implementations is how we provide input and then condition the inputs, and get the outputs.

 For example, in the case of using the Canny Edge ControlNet model, we do not give a Canny Edge image to the model.